Paradigm Accelerated Curriculum: English IV

 - Academic Goal Chart

-In addition you can purchase digital downloads of the 4 texts, 4 activity books, and the teacher’s resource kit.
-The digital downloads can be used with children or families who prefer not to use physical books.
+In addition, you can purchase digital downloads of the 4 texts, 4 activity books, and the teacher’s resource kit.
+Digital downloads can be used with children or families who prefer not to use physical books.

 Format of English IV

-English IV is divided in 4 chapters.
+English IV is divided into 4 chapters.
 These 4 chapters cover topics which include: